 READINGS are selected from a diverse collection of scientific, artistic, and cultural resources including (for example) the text Human Ethology by I Eibl-Eibesfeldt (1989) Chapter 9.; What is Art For?
 An interpretation of the evolutionary significance of art by Ellen Dissanayake (1998) University of Washington Press.
 “The Biological Foundation of Aesthetics” (Edited by I Rentschler, B. Herzberger, and D. Epstein, published by Biurkhauser).
 And many articles, several on-line presentations.

 GOOGLE.
 The most visited website in the world began In 1998 when Stanford graduate students Larry Page and Sergey Brin started a search engine with the mission of organizing “the world’s information and make it universally accessible and useful.”
 We now have GOOGLE, a multinational company (valued in the tens of billions of dollars) of the stature of Amazon, Apple, and Facebook.
 (WIKIPEDIA on GOOGLE)

 WIKIPEDIA: a beautifully organized free online encyclopedia, created and edited by volunteers around the world and hosted by the Wikimedia Foundation.
-IS WIKIPEDIA RELIABLE? [read this];.
-A resource for first thoughts and development, BUT it is a beginning at best: READ “RESEARCHING with WIKIPEDIA.”
+IS WIKIPEDIA RELIABLE? [read this].
+The breadth of input often opens unexpected avenues of thought … BUT it is a beginning at best.
+READ “RESEARCHING with WIKIPEDIA.”
 As a resource, Wikipedia appears often in A&O course notes to represent personalities and terms you might be unfamiliar with.
 It is a great jumping off point and source of interdisciplinary inspiration.